RefresherTowel/docs/pulse/_usage_old.md

 }
 ```

-The callback will run only for the first `SIG_LEVEL_UP` that matches the subscription’s `from` filter (or any sender if you used the default).
+The callback will run only for the first `SIG_LEVEL_UP` that matches the subscription's `from` filter (or any sender if you used the default).

 ---